What if the insurance company denies a necessary MRI or other tests?

 Answer

-Can they stop your benefits for any reason is a bit of a difficult question to answer, only because in one sense yes—sometimes they just do it, and even though they’re not supposed to, it could be a mistake, or perhaps sometimes it’s intentional.
+Can they stop your benefits for any reason is a bit of a difficult question to answer, because in one sense yes—sometimes they just do it, and even though they’re not supposed to, it could be a mistake or, in some cases, intentional.
 We don’t always know.
-But if you hired a lawyer and you were put on workers’ compensation benefits the right way and you’re entitled to those weekly benefits, then theoretically they cannot stop them without court intervention or you agreeing to it.
-You are protected, which means if they do for some reason stop your benefits even though they’re not supposed to, now there are legal ramifications to doing that and your lawyer can enforce your rights.
-So, for example, if they stop paying you for a certain period of time, you’re not only entitled to what they didn’t pay you—they may be responsible to paying you a penalty on top of it.
-Unfortunately, sometimes we do see cases where we have no idea why payment was stopped, but we know legally they can’t do that, and we can enforce your rights, go to court and get your payments resumed retroactive to when they stopped, plus penalties, plus attorney’s fees.
-So, ideally the insurance company pays everything they’re supposed to when they’re supposed to pay it.
-The reality, of course, as we know, is that doesn’t always happen, and that goes back to why it’s always a good idea to have an attorney waiting in your corner to promptly deal with a situation like that as soon as it occurs.
+But if you hired a lawyer and you were put on workers’ compensation benefits the right way and are legally entitled to those weekly checks, then theoretically they cannot stop them without court intervention or without your agreement.
+You are protected, which means that if they do stop your benefits improperly, there are legal consequences, and your lawyer can enforce your rights.

 Win Your Workers' Comp Case